radityaK/RWDraggableMenu/README.md

 [![License](https://img.shields.io/cocoapods/l/RWDraggableMenu.svg?style=flat)](http://cocoapods.org/pods/RWDraggableMenu)
 [![Platform](https://img.shields.io/cocoapods/p/RWDraggableMenu.svg?style=flat)](http://cocoapods.org/pods/RWDraggableMenu)

+RWDraggableMenu is a draggable button with iOS assistive touch behavior.
+It can expand and collapse to reveal the menus.
+RWDraggableMenu is a subclass of UIView.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.